fullstaq-ruby/server-edition/dev-handbook/add-new-distro.md

  1. [Building packages with it.](building-packages-locally.md)
  2. [Testing the built packages](testing-packages-locally.md).

+## Step 4: Update docs

+In README.md under "Installation", add instructions for this new distribution.

-## Step 4: Commit and push your changes
+## Step 5: Commit and push your changes

 Commit and push your changes to the Git repo.